BKWLD/create-cloak-app/docs/craft-cms/config.md

 If you are using craft-cms locally, I recommend going to the Assets tab and uploading directly to "Local" (/admin/assets/local) since all of the Asset _fields_ default to the "Assets" volume.
 Then you can use the "Add an Asset" button to find those assets from your local Entries.

-When you setup Craft CMS on a production server, you would delete the "Local" volume and only use "Assets".
+When you setup Craft CMS on a production server, you should delete the "Local" volume and only use "Assets".

 ## Branding